 A lukewarm Christian is like the guy you date who calls you for a week and then you don’t hear from him for a month.
 Then he calls you and wants to get together.
 So you do because you like him and you want to give him another chance.
 And then he goes dark on you again.

 Compare that with the guy you have one date with and never calls you.
 Which would you prefer?

 Well, I prefer the guy who calls, sweeps me off my feet and wants nothing more than to spend time with me!
 That would be the “hot” one (sorry…but no reference to how he might look!
 Jesus used the word ‘hot’, not me!)

 But out of the two above examples of the guy who never calls and the one who calls when he feels like it, I would prefer the cold guy!
 At least I know where he stands!

 When you are cold, there is no pretense or hypocrisy.

-You are the bride of Christ!
+You are the bride of Messiah Yeshua!
 You are betrothed!
 The Word is your ketubah or marriage contract.

 It outlines what your Bridegroom will do for you and what He expects from you as well.